 |

-We have both!
+,We have both!
 We are convinced that missionaries must be sent by a local church.
 We will be sent out just like Paul and Barnabas were sent out from the church of Ephesus in Acts 13.
 Our sending church is called Pleasant Valley Community Church.
-It is a Southern Baptist church in the Sojourn Network.
+It is a Southern Baptist church in the Harbor Network.
 We love our church!
-We also have a sending agency that helps us with health insurance, retirement, and all things administrative.
+We also have a sending agency, Shepherd's Staff, that helps us with health insurance, retirement, and all things administrative.
 Below is a link to learn more about our sending agency called Shepherd's Staff Missions Facilitators, Inc.

 |